Aschenbach effect and circular orbits in static and spherically symmetric black hole backgrounds: Spherically symmetric black hole

 From Fig. \ref{pOmeRN}, we observe that $r_{*}$ is always smaller than $r_{PS}$, and out of the light blue and red regions.
 So, the Aschenbach effect will not appear even for a large black hole charge.

 For the sake of clarity, we show the angular velocity in Fig. \ref{ppOmeRN098b} for $Q/M$=0.9 and 0.98, respectively.
 When $Q/M$=0.9, we find that $\Omega_{CO}$ decreases with $r$.
 Even in the range ($r_{h}$, $r_{PS}$), where the TCO does not exists, $\Omega_{CO}$ also is a monotonically decreasing function.
 However, for $Q/M$=0.98, there is a distinct difference.
 Despite the monotonically decreasing behavior shown in both the stable and unstable TCO regions, there is a monotonic increasing behavior quite near the horizon, ($1.20M$, $1.28M$), which indicates there might exist the Aschenbach effect.
 Nevertheless, no TCO can survive in this region.
 Therefore, the Aschenbach effect is still absent.
 Moreover, a simple algebra shows that, for the extremal black hole with $Q/M=1$, we have $r_{PS}=2M>r_*=4M/3$.
 This furhter implies that the Aschenbach effect is absent for the RN black hole.
+Meanwhile, there is only one pair of TCOs, and the stable and unstable ones are connected.